 A defer statement defers execution until the current scope is exited.
 This statement consists of the defer keyword and the statements to be executed later.
 The deferred statements may not contain any code that would transfer control out of the statements, such as a break or a return statement, or by throwing an error.
-Deferred actions are executed in reverse order of how they are specified-that is, the code in the first defer statement executes after code in the second, and so on.
+Deferred actions are executed in the reverse of the order that they're written in your source code.
+That is, the code in the first defer statement executes last, the code in the second defer statement executes second to last, and so on.
+The last defer statement in source code order executes first.

 '''

-func processFile(filename: String) throws {

-1
+if exists(filename) {

 2

-if exists(filename) {
+let file = open(filename)

 3

-let file = open(filename)

 defer {

 4

 close(file)

 5

+}

 6

-}

 while let line = try file.readline() {

 7

+// Work with the file.

 8

-// Work with the file.

-}

 9

-// close(file) is called here, at the end of the scope.

 }

+// close(file) is called here, at the end of the

+10

+scope.

 }

+11

+12

+}

 '''

-The above example uses a defer statement to ensure that the $open(:)$ function has a corresponding call to $close(:)$.
+The above example uses a defer statement to ensure that the open(:) function has a corresponding call to close(:).